cheina97/liqo-network-docs/pages/crds/firewall.md

 This rule directs all traffic destined for the remote cluster to use the **unknown IP** as the source IP.
 This means that the remote traffic will see all incoming traffic from its peered cluster as originating from the first external CIDR IP.

-This is useful when the cluster's NodePorts use a PodCIDR IP to masquerade the incoming traffic.
+This is useful when the cluster's CNI masquerade with the node's IP all the traffic directed to an IP which is not part of the pod CIDR, service CIDR or node CIDR.
+If this masquerade happens, the remote cluster will not be able to route the traffic back to the originating cluster.

 ### \<tenant-name\>-remap-podcidr (Gateway)